 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

-If you love craft beer, there’re few better cities in the US to visit than Denver.
-Denver’s beer scene is amazing and the many Denver breweries in downtown Denver and in its surrounding neighborhoods brew tastebud-tickling beer of all kinds that beer lovers from the world over will rave about.
+If you love craft beer, there are few better cities in the US to visit than Denver.
+Denver’s beer scene is fantastic, and the many Denver breweries in downtown Denver and its surrounding neighborhoods brew tastebud-tickling beer of all kinds that beer lovers worldwide will rave about.

 - 1. Crooked Stave Artisan Beer Project

 - 5. Black Project Spontaneous & Wild Ales

 - 9. The Grateful Gnome Sandwich Shoppe and Brewery

 - he History of Craft Beer in Denver

 Best Breweries in Denver, Colorado

 According to estimates, around one hundred fifty breweries are serving craft beer in Denver.
 That means if you visited one a day every day, it would take you roughly five months to visit them all – that sounds like a fun challenge many might like to try!
 (Send us an email if you manage to!)

 To create this list, we thought long and hard about the best breweries in Denver.
 It wasn’t easy to narrow the field down to ten; this list could have been much longer.